 Click here to watch the complete broadcast.

 "The Kennedy Center Honors recognizes the extraordinary and unparalleled talents of individuals whose impact and genius have left an indelible mark on civilization," stated Kennedy Center chairman David M. Rubenstein in an earlier statement.
 "Quite simply, our Honorees represent the voices, soundtracks, and stories of our personal lives and memories."

-See Lin-Manuel Miranda, Viola Davis, Sara Bareilles and More at the Kennedy Center Honors
+Pics!
+See Lin-Manuel Miranda, Viola Davis, Sara Bareilles and More at the Kennedy Center Honors *

 According to a previous CBS report, Miranda gave a spoken tribute honoring Moreno.
 He was joined by Olivo, who performed "America"; Academy Award nominee Rosie Perez, who performed "Fever"; and Gina Rodriguez, who also gave a spoken tribute.